-2019 2018
+2021 2020

-Beginning balance \$ 9,317,031 \$ 2,020,629
+Beginning balance \$ 3,765,613 \$ 6,488,310

 Issuances - -

-Exercises (3,589,357) (595,780)
+Exercises (4,023,091) (3,071,775)

-N Net realized and unrealized derivative loss (gain) 760,636 7,892,182
+N Net realized and unrealized derivative loss 694,858 349,078

-Ending balance \$ 6,488,310 \$ 9,317,031
+Ending balance \$ 437,380 \$ 3,765,613

-The fair values of the Company's derivative instruments disclosed above under Level 3 are primarily derived from valuation models where significant inputs such as historical price and volatility of the Company's stock as well as U.S. Treasury Bill rates are observable in active markets.
-At September 30, 2019, the Company's Level 3 derivative instruments have a weighted average fair value of \$2.72 per share and a weighted average exercise price of \$15.17 per share.
-Fair values were determined using a weighted average risk free interest rate of 1.85% and 103% volatility.
-The instruments have a weighted average time to maturity of 1.86 years.
-At September 30, 2018, the Company's Level 3 derivative instruments have a weighted average fair value of \$1.50 per share and a weighted average exercise price of \$8.50 per share.
-Fair values were determined using a weighted average risk free interest rate of 2.68% and 121% volatility.
-The instruments have a weighted average time to maturity of 2.3 years.
+The fair values of the Company's derivative instruments disclosed above under Level 3 are primarily derived from valuation models where significant inputs such as historical price and volatility of the Company's stock.
+At September 30, 2021, the Company's Level 3 derivative instruments have a weighted average fair value of \$1.45 per share and a weighted average exercise price of \$13.28 per share.
+Fair values were determined using a weighted average risk free interest rate of 0.05% and volatility of 109%.
+The instruments have a weighted average time to maturity of 0.3 years.
+At September 30, 2020, the Company's Level 3 derivative instruments have a weighted average fair value of \$2.81 per share and a weighted average exercise price of \$14.32 per share.
+Fair values were determined using a weighted average risk free interest rate of 0.12% and volatility of 95%.
+The instruments have a weighted average time to maturity of 1.2 years.

-16. NET LOSS PER COMMON SHARE
+14. NET LOSS PER COMMON SHARE

 Basic loss per share is computed by dividing net loss available to common shareholders by the weighted average number of common shares outstanding during the period.
-The Company's potentially dilutive shares, which include outstanding common stock options, common stock warrants, restricted stock and shares issuable on convertible debt, have not been included in the computation of diluted net loss per share for all periods presented, as the result would be anti-dilutive.
+The Company's potentially dilutive shares, which include outstanding common stock options, common stock warrants and restricted stock have not been included in the computation of diluted net loss per share for all periods presented, as the result would be anti-dilutive.
 For the years presented, the gain on derivative instruments is not included in net loss available to common shareholders for purposes of computing dilutive loss per share because its effect is anti-dilutive.